owntracks/booklet/docs/tech/json.md

 * `clientpkcs`					IOS only, name of the client pkcs12 file,or empty
 * `passphrase`					IOS only, passphrase for client pkcs12 file

+#### Notes

+* Imagine you are operating an OwnTracks backend for e.g. your family, and you want to avoid your family members accidentally switching modes or modifying settings locally on the device.
+You can export their configuration, add a `locked: true` to it and re-import it onto the iOS device.
+The settings will then be visible, but cannot be changed.

 ## `_type=beacon`